 If you have multiple Tableau roles per department, creating corresponding groups manually can be labor intensive.
 For alternatives, see Automate working with groups and projects later in this article.

-Learn more: Add Users to a Group
+Learn more: Create a Group and Add Users to It

 After you create groups, you can assign permissions in one of the following ways: